-As part of the Application for Multifamily Financing, the Illinois Housing Development Authority (IHDA) requires applicants to secure Environmental Reviews (Phase I) from professional firms experienced in providing environmental reviews, and capable of producing the desired services in a professional, timely and cost-conscious manner.
-All applicants must submit a Phase I document (that includes the required forms) at the time of application.
-The Application must include two (2) copies of a Phase I Environmental Site Assessment (covering all Project Sites) completed within 6-months prior to the Application deadline according to the Authority's Standards for Environmental Reviews and Professionals available on the Website.
+As part of the Application for Multifamily Financing, the Illinois Housing Development Authority (IHDA) requires applicants to secure Phase I Environmental Reports from professional firms experienced in providing environmental reports, and capable of producing the desired services in a professional, timely and cost-conscious manner.
+All applicants must submit a Phase I document inclusive of the required forms noted below at the time of application.
+The Phase I Environmental Site Assessment (covering all Project Sites) shall be submitted to the IHDA portal at the time of Application, and the report must be dated within 3-months prior to the date of the Application.